 Wire spikes are installed on light poles, forebay buoys, and other bird perching areas.

 Incident Response.
-If the daily count of gulls, cormorants, and terns increases to twice the most recent 3-year average daily count for the same week Corps personnel will assist APHIS agents in hazing.
-When a bird (gull or cormorant) becomes unresponsive to hazing and is leading other birds to feed on juvenile fish (instigator bird) who are also unresponsive to hazing, lethal take of the instigator bird or a bird in the group of unresponsive birds will occur at the discretion of the APHIS agent.
-This action will occur most sparingly after all other efforts have failed to move the birds.
+If the daily total count of gulls, cormorants, and terns increases to twice the most recent 3-year average daily count for the same week (“threshold”), the Project Biologist will consult with the APHIS field crew leader about focusing hazing efforts at problem bird zones (if this has not already occurred).
+If these focused efforts do not reduce bird numbers below the threshold, Corps personnel will deploy additional bird deterrent devices, including propane cannons, bird distress calls, and/or hand-held lasers.
+If bird numbers are still not reduced, the Project Biologist will consult with the APHIS field crew leader about increasing the use of lethal take.

 Reporting.
 Bird observations will be reported weekly on the Project’s ESA Weekly Report and will include a brief statement on the effectiveness of the bird deterrent program for that week.
 A summary of the season will be included in the Annual Fish Report.